King's Student Money Mentors

 Student Money Mentors represent the Advice & Guidance service at Open Days, Virtual Fairs and other recruitment activities and share their experiences of life on a student budget, as well as how and where to seek help.
 Money Mentors also provide essential outreach at key transition points during the student life cycle.
 This includes:

-- Campaigns across campuses - We run two annual campaigns throught the year, trying to engage and help King's students across all main campuses throughout a week.
+- Campaigns - We run two annual campaigns throught the year, trying to engage and help King's students across all main campuses throughout a week.
 The support is around various aspects of money and housing giving students the tools and informations needed to make smart financial decisions and manage their money.

 - Support Student Advice Housing campaigns - Focusing on preparing students for the move into private accommodation.